hanspi42/signalflowgrapher/README.md

 # SignalFlowGrapher

-## Version 0.5
+## Version 1.0

-Intended for use from the autumn term of 2021 onwards.
+Intended for use from the spring term of 2022 onwards.
+This version will have installers for Windows, MacOS and Linux.

 Please report all issues you find to hanspeter.schmid@fhnw.ch or create an issue on github, https://github.com/hanspi42/signalflowgrapher/issues